quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Oort Cloud

 Not a whole lot wrong with this segment, but I wanted to talk about the explanation of why nobody has ever seen the Oort Cloud.
-As deGrasse Tyson explains, the Oort cloud is incredibly sparse.
+As Tyson explains, the Oort cloud is incredibly sparse.
 Why did they completely flub the visual depiction of the asteroid belt and the Kuiper belt only to explicitly call attention to the density of the Oort Cloud?
 It's a strange decision.

 One nitpick with the explanation: it's not *merely* that the Oort cloud is incredibly sparse.
 After all, we're able to visually confirm objects within the asteroid and Kuiper belts without issue even though they too are sparse.
 The issue is that it's sparse *and* the objects are too far away.